scalahub/DSL/README.md

 The script `myScript2.dql` contains some more examples, such as how to define the basis using the console.

 For more information and syntax of DQL, see the documentation at this [link](http://github.com/scalahub/DQL/blob/master/docs/dsl.pdf "link").

-# Projects related to DQL

-The following projects are related to DQL:

-1. DSLToXDSL:  converts DQL to XDSL
-2. XDSLLoader: loads XDSL into memory
-3. XDSLToDatalog: converts loaded XDSL to Datalog
-4. DatalogSolver: process a Datalog query
-5. DQLAnalyzer: connects the above projects together
-6. DQLDemo: full demo of DQL query engine